aeternity/protocol/sync/tx_pool_sync.md

-Potentially there is a big overlap between the list of transactions held by the starting node (transactions are persisted) and the peer it is synchronizing with; thus to save network bandwidth it is preferrable to only send the missing transactions.
+Potentially there is a big overlap between the list of transactions held by the starting node (transactions are persisted) and the peer it is synchronizing with; thus to save network bandwidth it is preferable to only send the missing transactions.
 The protocol is straightforward:
   1. the node picks one peer to synchronize with
   2. they each create a MP tree holding their local transactions - In the MP